 - How to take great actions shots

-The temptation to stick to auto mode is understandable: High-end digital cameras can be daunting, especially for anyone whose only prior camera was a smartphone.
-But once you know how a camera’s exposure settings work, a lot of that intimidation should be alleviated.
-When you have a basic understanding of aperture, shutter speed, and ISO – which are also the basics of photography, in general – you’re well on your way to mastering your digital camera’s advanced modes, even if you never opened the user manual.
-(Although, you really should read the manual too.)
+When you have a basic understanding of aperture, shutter speed, and ISO – which are also the basics of photography, in general – you’re well on your way to mastering your camera, even if you never open the user manual.

 There are a few things to keep in mind.
 If you are using a very slow shutter speed, make sure your camera is stabilized on a tripod or other steady surface to prevent camera shake.
 When hand holding your camera, the slowest shutter speed you can shoot without introducing shake depends on many factors, including the focal length of your lens and whether or not it (or your camera) has image stabilization.
 Generally speaking, shutter speeds between 1/60 and 1/125 second (or faster) are safe for handheld shots.

-ISO simply stands for International Standards Organization, but its meaning in photography is unique.
-Also known as “film speed,” it is a rating carried over from the film days, but means the same thing on digital cameras: sensitivity to light.
+ISO is the short name given to the International Organization for Standardization, but its meaning in photography is unique.
+Also known as “film speed,” it is a rating carried over from the film days, but means the same thing on digital cameras.
 ISO controls how the sensor responds to the light it receives from the shutter and aperture.
-A high ISO makes it more sensitive to light, whereas a low ISO is less sensitive to light.
+A high ISO leads to a brighter image, whereas a low ISO will be darker.